Qin717/us-housing-market-analytics/01_zillow_home_value_index_analysis/README.md

   - `/data/clean/home_values_yearly_clean.csv`
   - `/data/clean/home_value_yoy_growth.csv`

-> **About ZHVI:** Zillow’s Home Value Index is a smoothed, seasonally adjusted estimate of typical home values for a given region and time.
+> **About ZHVI:** Zillow's Home Value Index is a smoothed, seasonally adjusted estimate of typical home values for a given region and time.
 It reflects broad market trends rather than individual transactions.

 ---